-A lovely little film festival in a museum garden: dotdotdot offers a warm dose of entertainment to while away sultry August evenings in Vienna…
+A lovely little film festival: dotdotdot offers a warm dose of entertainment to while away sultry summer evenings in Vienna…

 - Films typically in the original English (or with English subtitles)